 Risk is the potential for loss.

-Investment risk is often defined as the short-term volatility of an investment – the intensity of the ups and downs of an investment’s price.
+It is often defined as the short-term volatility of an investment, the intensity of the ups and downs of an investment’s price.
 We will stick with this definition for now.

-You an also view risk as a measure of how “choppy” the investment is over time.
-The price of a risky investment will be more “choppy” than the price of a low risk investment.
+Another way to look at this is that risk is a measure of how “choppy” the investment is over time.
+The price of a risky investment will swing more wildly, and be more “choppy” than the price of a low-risk investment.

 This graph compares the price of two investments from Sept 2019 to Dec 2021.
 This period includes the COVID crash.